Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

         return mult(add(a, b), c)

-    # Locally
-    result = workflow(1, 2, 3)  # 9  (3)!

-    # Dispatched
-    dispatch_id = ct.dispatch(workflow)(1, 2, 3)  # (4)!
+    dispatch_id = ct.dispatch(workflow)(1, 2, 3)  # (3)!
-    print(ct.get_result(dispatch_id, wait=True))  # 9  (5)!
+    print(ct.get_result(dispatch_id, wait=True))  # 9  (4)!
     ```

     1. `#!Python @ct.electron` tells Covalent to treat the function as a compute job.

     2. `#!Python @ct.lattice` tells Covalent to treat the function as a workflow.

-    3. If you call any `#!Python @ct.electron`- or `#!Python @ct.lattice`-decorated functions normally, Covalent will simply run it like a normal function.

-    4. The `#!Python ct.dispatch` function tells Covalent to dispatch the workflow to the Covalent server.
+    3. The `#!Python ct.dispatch` function tells Covalent to dispatch the workflow to the Covalent server.
 A unique dispatch ID will be returned instead of the actual result so that the result can be fetched asynchronously.

-    5. The `#!Python ct.get_result` function tells Covalent to fetch the result from the server.
+    4. The `#!Python ct.get_result` function tells Covalent to fetch the result from the server.
 We chose to set `wait=True` so that the function will block until the result is ready simply for demonstration purposes.

 === "Parsl"